 Value Stream Coordination provides guidance to manage dependencies and exploit the opportunities in a portfolio.

-Value Streams represent the series of steps that an organization uses to build Solutions that provide a continuous flow of value to a Customer.
-SAFe value streams are used to define and realize Portfolio-level business objectives and organize Agile Release Trains (ARTs) to deliver value more rapidly.
+Value Streams represent the series of steps that an organization uses to build Solutions that provide a continuous flow of value to a customer.
+A SAFe portfolio consists of a set of development value streams, each of which builds and supports one or more solutions.

 The Vision is a description of the future state of the Solution under development.
 It reflects Customer and stakeholder needs, as well as the Feature and Capabilities, proposed to meet those needs.

 Weighted Shortest Job First (WSJF)

 Weighted Shortest Job First (WSJF) is a prioritization model used to sequence jobs (eg., Features, Capabilities, and Epics) to produce maximum economic benefit.
 In SAFe, WSJF is estimated as the Cost of Delay (CoD) divided by job size.